 The Attended page displays all the usernames that have been defined as Robots in Orchestrator, along with the last login time, the number of machines they are assigned to and if the users are currently connected.
 Lastly, a list of all the Robots defined on a specific username can be displayed, by clicking the View Robots button.

-Attended Concurrent - This type of license grants multiple users the possibility of simultaneously running their Robots, and consume licenses only when you need to use your Robots.
+Attended Concurrent - This type of license grants multiple users the possibility of simultaneously running their Robots, and to consume licenses only when they need to use Robots.
 This type of license is recommended if users are working in shifts.

 No matter how many users are defined in Orchestrator, a license is consumed only when the Robot tray is opened.

 For example, you can have 50 users on 300 machines, all defined as Attended Robots in Orchestrator, but consume no licenses at all, because no one is using their Robot (the Robot tray is not opened).
 If 2 users connect from the same machine, 2 licenses are consumed.

-The Attended Concurrent page displays all the usernames that have been connected as Robots to Orchestrator, along with the last login time, the number of machines they are assigned to and if the Robot is licensed.
+The Attended Concurrent page displays all the usernames that have been connected as Robots to Orchestrator, along with the last login time, the number of machines it is assigned to and if the Robot is licensed.
 Lastly, a list of all the Robots defined on a specific username can be displayed, by clicking the View Robots button.

 Regardless of the type of Attended license you have, it is possible to run Attended Robots offline for a specified number of hours.
 This means that Robots do not lose their licenses if, for any reason, they lose their connection to Orchestrator.
 This parameter is configurable from the tenant Settings page.

 On a specific tenant, it is possible to have only one type of license: Attended Named User OR Attended Concurrent.

 The Development license works similar to the Attended license, however, it only grants you access to connect your Studio to Orchestrator.
 The right to use Studio is granted by a local license, regardless if you connect it to Orchestrator or not.